jblayter/SDM-Playbook/team-enablement/retros.md

 # Sprint Retrospectives Playbook

 **Purpose:**
-Continuously improve the team’s processes, collaboration, and delivery by reflecting on the previous sprint.
-Retros give the team a safe space to share what worked, what didn’t, and what to try next.
+Continuously improve the team's processes, collaboration, and delivery by reflecting on the previous sprint.
+Retros give the team a safe space to share what worked, what didn't, and what to try next.

 ## 1. Detect / Identify